 If you store your data on NetApp storage and keep a regular cadence of snapshots, you can recover nearly instantaneously from ransomware attacks and be back in business in minutes.
 Snapshots are readonly, so they can’t be modified by attackers.
 If someone locks your data up, unlock it by rolling back to happier times, such as when your data was not being held hostage by ransomware.

 Matt Watts (@mtjwatts) recently did an excellent job coming up with “10 Good Reasons” for NetApp with regard to ransomware protection.
 Here is the infographic:

 NetApp won’t necessarily prevent ransomware, but they can help get you out of a sticky situation.

 In addition to the above, NetApp Security Technical Marketing Engineer Andrae Middleton (Andrae.Middleton@netapp.com) wrote up a Technical Report on Ransomware and NetApp that will be out very soon.
-Check back for updates and a link!
+You can find that here:

 Andrae also has some other useful NetApp security related documentation here: